10 Fun Things to do in Bryan College Station, Texas

 #1 Grape Picking and Smashing at Messina Hof

 Can you think of anything better than sampling 98 wines?
 That is how many types of wines that the Messina Hof Vineyard makes annually.
-Picking the grapes during harvest and then jumping in a vat to smash them with your feet is even more fun than drinking the wine itself.
+Consider picking the grapes during harvest and then jumping in a vat to smash them with your feet.
+It may be even more fun than drinking the wine itself!
 Bonus, you can stay at Messina Hof Winery’s Villas for a romantic and indulgent overnight.

 #2 Sample the Local Brews at Blackwater Draw

 Visit the Brazos River Valley brewery and restaurant at the Blackwater Draw’s Northgate location.
-Their beer list is one to be impressed with.
-Open since December 2015, the brewery’s owner, Brian, has found a recipe for success in brewing craft beer.
+The beer list alone is one to be impressed by.
+The brewery’s owner, Brian, has found a recipe for success in brewing craft beer.
+He first opened Blackwater Draw in December 2015.
 Try a Timber Snake IPA or a Border Town Mexican style lager.
-The 303 Boyett location also has food.
-Try their epic Tuna Nachos.
+The 303 Boyett Blackwater Draw location also serves food.
+I suggest the epic Tuna Nachos.
+Yummy!

 #3 Munch on RX Pizza

-RX Pizza serves up fabulous brick-oven pies in a no-nonsense eatery that is both casual and fun.
-Located in downtown Bryan, this is one of the best pizza joints that I have ever eaten at.
-Some intriguing menu items include the Luau (pulled pork, peppers, pineapple BBQ sauce, and caramelized onions), Porkscription (pepperoni, Italian sausage, pulled pork, and bacon), and Urban Cowboy (steak, caramelized onions, pesto, mushrooms, and blue cheese).
+RX Pizza serves up fabulous brick-oven pies in a no-nonsense eatery in downtown Bryan that is both casual and fun.
+This is one of the best pizza restaurants I have ever eaten at.
+Some interesting pizza combinations include the Luau (pulled pork, peppers, pineapple BBQ sauce, and caramelized onions) and Urban Cowboy (steak, caramelized onions, pesto, mushrooms, and blue cheese).
 Be sure to check out RX Pizza’s beer and craft cocktail selections as well.
-Happy hour is from 4-7PM Monday-Friday.
-Do not miss Trivia on Thursday evenings at 9PM.
+If you are a trivia fan, stop by on Thursday evenings.

-#4 Meet friends for Ice Cream Martinis and Red Neck Desserts
+#4 Drink Ice Cream Martinis and Eat Red Neck Desserts

-The Proudest Monkey features two signature desserts: the Red-Neck Shortcake (twinkles with strawberries, whipped cream, and powdered sugar) and the Ice Cream Sandwich Sundae (ice cream sandwiches, berries, whipped cream, chocolate syrup, cherries and sprinkles).
-Try a Dreamsicle martini made with Absolute Vanilla Vodka, Orange Juice, Cream, and Ice Cream.
+The Proudest Monkey features two signature desserts: the Red-Neck Shortcake (Twinkies with strawberries, whipped cream, and powdered sugar) and the Ice Cream Sandwich Sundae (chocolate syrup, berries, whipped cream, cherries, and sprinkles).
+If you prefer to drink your dessert, go for a Dreamsicle martini made with Absolute vanilla vodka, OJ, cream, and ice cream.
 Though not gourmet by any standards, they are damned tasty and super fun.
-Proudest Monkey also has a killer list of ice cream martinis!

 #5 Tour a Pecan Farm & Sample the Goods

-Pecans are a hot commodity in Texas and Royalty Pecan Farms has been growing these favorite nuts for 30 years.
-In fact, 50,000 million pounds of these delectable nuts come from the state of Texas alone.
-On the Pecan farm tour, a guide takes you, by tractor pulling a passenger wagon, through the pecan tree groves and explains the process from tree to table.
-The tour is very informative and you get to sample the pecans in the gift shop at the end.
-I think that the Kahula Kick and Maple Balsamic are the best.
+Pecans are a hot commodity in Texas.
+Royalty Pecan Farms has been growing these favorite nuts for 30 years.
+In fact, 50,000 million pounds of the delectable nuts come from the state of Texas alone.
+On our Pecan farm tour, a guide took us by tractor (pulling a passenger wagon) through the pecan tree groves while explaining the process from tree to table.
+The tour is informative and you get to sample the pecans in the gift shop at the end.
+My preferences were the Kahlua Kick and Maple Balsamic.
+Delicious!

 Kyle Field, home of the 12th man, sets the standard for college football stadiums.
-The Texas A&M Aggies bring out football fans in droves to this state of the art sports facility.
-Kyle Field is so impressive that several of their suites sell for a measly $12 million dollars.
+The Texas A&M Aggies bring out football fans in droves to this state-of-the-art sports facility.
+Kyle Field is so impressive that several of their suites sell for $12 million dollars.
 Others start at $50,000, with no food or game tickets.
 The Jumbotron at Kyle Field is 47 feet wide and shoots out fireworks when the team scores.
 Gig ’em!

-These are no ordinary doughnuts.
-Kai’s tasty treats are creative, visually appealing, and freaking delicious!
-Their doughnuts include fresh fruit, Froot Loops, M&M’s, Reese Cups, toffee, nuts, cream cheese frosting, and English Toffee.
-The Cookie Monster is the most popular.
+These are no ordinary doughnuts at this tasty shop.
+Kai’s Doughnuts are creative, visually appealing, and freaking delicious!
+The doughnuts may include fresh fruit, Froot Loops, M&M’s, Reese Cups, toffee, nuts, cream cheese frosting, and English Toffee.
+The Cookie Monster is the most popular seller and adorable as well.
 The doughnut revolution is alive and well in Bryan College Station at this local sweet shop.

-Picture yourself far in the woods under the twinkling stars and candlelights, while the delightful staff of Ronin Cooking serves you an incredible dinner.
-This farm to table dining experience is incredibly unique.
+Picture yourself far in the woods under the twinkling stars and candlelight, while the delightful staff of Ronin Cooking serves you an incredible dinner.
+This farm-to-table dining experience is incredibly unique.
 Your senses will be heightened from the tasty eats, such as Quail, Wild Boar, Spaghetti Squash with green onion and lime, and tender Wagyu beef.
 The culinary standards set by husband and wife team Chef Brian and Amanda weave the fabric for this successful enterprise played out on the couple’s farm.